 Risk Oversight and Compliance Council (ROCC)

 The Risk Oversight and Compliance Council (ROCC) is Co-chaired by the Corporate Compliance Officer (Senior Vice President, Global Ethics and Compliance), and the Chief Financial Officer, and includes at least three members of the GSK Leadership Team appointed by the CEO.
 Other members include the General Counsel, Company Secretary and the Head of Audit & Assurance.

 Additional members may be added by the ROCC Chairman from time to time as appropriate.

 The ROCC assists the Audit & Risk Committee in its review of activities and helps to ensure that effective internal controls are implemented for all significant risks.
-Establishment of the ROCC was approved by our Board, guided by the Corporate Compliance Officer, with the following terms of reference:
+The establishment of the ROCC was approved by our Board, guided by the Corporate Compliance Officer.

 In accordance with its role, the Audit & Risk Committee reviews information and reports from the ROCC and in turn reports to our Board on these matters.

 The ROCC is responsible for carrying out the following tasks:

 - Ensure a robust process exists for the business to identify significant risks to which GSK is exposed

 - Ensure Enterprise Risk Strategies are fit for purpose, root causes of significant incidents and adverse audit outcomes are understood, and effective corrective and preventive actions are implemented